cyclr/docs/pages/connector-authentication/klaviyo.md

 ### Profile custom properties

 Each Klaviyo profile can have custom properties associated with it.
 Within Cyclr, you can add additional method fields to create, update, or map custom properties.
-If you update a custom property that does not exist it will be created.
+If you update a custom property that doesn't exist, it creates that property.

 #### Add Create Profile custom properties